PDF417/pdf417-phonegap/README.md

 Add Android platform support to the project:

-    phonegap local install android
+    phonegap local build android

+The build command will create the necesary sources and project files but the actuall build will fail for now because some manual setup described below is needed.

-Create a new Android project from existing source found in `platforms/android/`.
-Also, create another Android project from existing source in `pdf417-phonegap/Pdf417/src/android/Pdf417MobiSdk` for the library project.
+Create a new Android project in Eclipse from existing source found in (these sources will be created with the above phonegap command) `platforms/android/`.
+Also, create another Android project in Eclipse from existing source in `pdf417-phonegap/Pdf417/src/android/Pdf417MobiSdk` for the pdf417 sdk library project.

-Finally, add a library project reference to the Android pdf417 SDK in your project by going to *Project properties -> Android -> Add* and selecting the `Pdf417/src/android/Pdf417MobiSdk` library project folder in Eclipse.
+Finally, add a library project reference to Android pdf417 SDK in your phonegap Eclipse project by going to *Project properties -> Android -> Add* and selecting the `Pdf417/src/android/Pdf417MobiSdk` library project folder in Eclipse.

+You can now build your project using Eclipse.
+To build using the cordova command line tools take a look at the [sample section](#Sample).

 ### iOS